Attic Mold Inspections & Mold Remediation in Woodinville

 City Requirements

-- Most construction, remodeling, and significant exterior or landscaping projects require permits through the City of Woodinville’s Building Division
+- Most construction, remodeling, remediation, and significant exterior or landscaping projects require permits through the City of Woodinville’s Building Division

 Property Management Considerations

-- Landlords may be subject to King County requirements, including rental property regulations and health standards applicable to the area
+- Landlords may also be subject to King County requirements, including rental property regulations and health standards applicable to the area

 Safety Standards